metabolismregulation/metabolismregulation.github.io/pages/help.md

 ## Modifying general settings

-* The SBGN palette can be placed to the top of the palette section: <strong>Edit > Manage Palette</strong>.
+* The SBGN palette can be placed to the top of the palette section: **Edit > Manage Palette**.
 Here you can delete unwanted palettes and define in what order palettes will be shown.
 * **File > Preferences > Editor > Dynamically Adjust Node Size to Label Size**.
 Make sure the box is unchecked.
 * To remove group state icon for compartments: **File > Preferences > Display > Group State Icon > Never Show Group State**.

 ## Auxiliary units

-* To transform a shape into a unit of information or a state variable: **right click on the shape > Convert to Label**.
-If created properly, the auxiliary unite will move when the "host" shape is moved.
+* To transform a shape into a unit of information or a state variable: place _State Variable_ or _Unit of Information_ from the SBGN palette to the canvase on the top of the shape you would like it to be attached to, right click on a shape, then choose **Convert to Label**.
+If created properly, the auxiliary unit will move when the "host" shape is moved.

-* To edit a unit of information or a state variable: **right click on the label > Convert to Node** and then transform back to label.
+* To edit a _Unit of Information_ or a _State Variable_: right click on the label, choose **Convert to Node** and then transform back to label as described above.

 ## Process "ports"